 Ingredient notes and substitutions

-Durum wheat atta flour (a.k.a. chapati flour) and toovar dal (split pigeon peas that are also called toor dal) are available at Indian markets, as are raw peanuts, curry leaf (Murraya koenigii is the botanical name), and tamarind.
+Durum wheat atta flour (a.k.a. chapati flour) and toovar dal (split pigeon peas that are also called toor dal, above left) are available at Indian markets, as are raw peanuts, curry leaf (Murraya koenigii is the botanical name), and tamarind.
 However, I’ve made this dal dhokli recipe to great success with ingredients purchased from supermarkets and health food stores.

 - Durum wheat atta flour can be replaced with whole wheat flour and unbleached all-purpose flour.

-- Instead of toovar dal, use split yellow peas.
+- Instead of toovar dal, use split yellow peas (above, right).
 The former is a shade darker and smaller than the latter.

 - If curry leaf is unavailable, increase your measurements of each spice to compensate for the dark-green herb’s flavor and fragrance